 Readman, M., 2010.
 What's in a word? the discursive construction of 'creativity'.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: